josh-mchugh/rediscovering-javascript/chapter-8/README.md

 ## inherit-from-function.js
 For backwards compatibility, classes using the old syntax can be used as base classes and extends with the new 'extends' syntax.

+## array-vs-string.js
+In this example, we look at how String and Array which both implement the same method but have different behaviors.
+When calling the 'concat()' they return different instance types.
+MyString with the String 'concat()' returned it's own type while MyArray with the Array 'concat()' return an instance of the same type.